© Hans Decoz - 1987-2018. All rights reserved.

 When the 7 is based on the 16, it makes those choices often by impulse and without considering the consequences, hence its Tarot-inspired nickname of "The Fallen Tower."

 Another thing that all numbers have in common is intelligence, of course.
 There is no single-digit number that is smarter than the others, however, the way they use their intelligence is very different.

 The intelligence of the 2 is intuitive, the 4 is methodical and highly rational.
 The 5 is fast as lightning, while the 6 takes its time.
 The 9 sees the larger picture, the 8 is the visionary, the 1 is cunning, and the 3 thinks outside the box.
 And the 7, you guessed it, is the scholar, the reader, the gatherer of information.

 In its search for clarity and insight, the 7 takes that same approach.
 It devours books on philosophy, theology, etc. It loves scriptures, including those of the more obscure religions, and asks more questions than a thousand wise men can answer.
 And that's why I love the 7.

-There are people who believe that yes, there is a God (or more than one).
-There are people who believe that no, there is no God.
+There are people who believe there is a God (or more than one).
+There are people who believe there is no God.
 (Life is random?
 Either way, the difference between group 1 and group 2 is negligible, as both rely on a belief.)
 And there are people who admit that there is no way of knowing either way (Agnostics).

 Now, before you think to yourself that, well, isn't that what we all do?
 All of us who go to church, who pray, who have faith, who are faithful to our faith?
 As well as those of us who don't believe?
 Don't we all know or seek to know?
 Well, no, you don't, hence the word "belief."
 Meaning "I don't really know, but will accept this or that as a truth because everyone else does, or because my parents did, or because I wanted to marry a person of this or that faith, or for whatever reason."